 These jobs and the duties are very similar in that if you were to ask, “What is product management in tech?” you’d likely get the same answer as if you asked, “What is product management in consumer goods?”
-In a sense, a product manager is a generalist, someone who can put their skills to work for nearly any kind of product in any type of industry.
+In a sense, a product manager is a generalist, someone who can put their product management skills to work for nearly any kind of product in any type of industry.

 But if the idea of general product management feels too broad, there are niche types of product management you can specialize in:

 - Technical product management: manage the technical aspects of a product (like focusing on a software’s code)

 - Data product management: responsible for improving access to and use of data within the business

 - Growth product management: grow the product or business with evidence-based decisions

 - Product management marketing: develop and execute the marketing plan for a product